 Accessing Your Account Online

-The library will inform borrowers by mail or email that items they have requested are available, that items are overdue, and that overdue charges have been incurred.
-If you wish to receive your notices by email, you may sign up for this service at the Checkout Desk.
+The library will inform borrowers by phone or email that items they have requested are available, that items are overdue, and that overdue charges have been incurred.
+If you wish to receive your notices by email, you may sign up for this service at the Accounts Desk.
 E-mail recipients also receive a notice three days before their items are due.
 Always contact the library if you receive a notice for an item that you think you have returned.

 Materials that have not been returned at 30 days past the due date are considered lost, and a bill is sent for replacement and processing fees.
 If the item is returned, the maximum overdue fine ($4.50 per item) is charged instead of the replacement cost.
 All pieces missing from multiple item sets must be returned within 60 days in order for the bill to be reduced.
 A borrower won’t be charged both an overdue charge and a replacement fee on the same item.